Humboldt Infants

 The Humboldt Infants were a minor league baseball team based in Humboldt, Nebraska.
 From 1911 to 1913, the Infants played exclusively as members of the Class D level Missouri-Iowa-Nebraska-Kansas League, winning the 1911 league championship.
-The Infants hosted home games at Humboldt Lake Park.
+Humboldt hosted home minor league games at Humboldt Lake Park.

 History

 In their first season, the Humboldt Infants began play in mid–season and won the 1911 Missouri-Illinois-Nebraska-Kansas League championship.
 The Class D level league was nicknamed the "MINK" League.
 On July 10, 1911, the Maryville Comets had a 24–21 record when the franchise relocated to Humboldt, Nebraska, finishing the 1911 season as the "Humboldt Infants".

 L.J.
 Segrist was a key figure in bringing the team to Humboldt, where the 1911 team won the league championship.
-There are differing accounts of the 1911 team moniker, the Humboldt Standard and the Falls City Journal called the Humboldt team the "Orphans," while other references called them the "Infants".
+There are differing accounts of the 1911 team moniker, which were often informal in the era.
+The Humboldt Standard and the Falls City Journal newspapers called the Humboldt team the "Orphans," while other references called them the "Infants".
 On July 17, 1911, Humboldt played their first home MINK league game in Humboldt as C.E.
 Nims threw out the first pitch and the Humboldt band played.
-The team won 5 out of 6 games in the first week of August, moving into 1st place.
-Maryville/Humboldt finished the 1911 season with a 59–41 overall record under Managers Harry Sievers and A.F.
-Bridges, finishing 2.0 games ahead of the 2nd place Falls City Colts in the six–team league.
+The team won 5 out of 6 games in the first week of August, moving into first place.
+Maryville/Humboldt finished the 1911 season with a 59–41 overall record, playing the season under managers Harry Sievers and A.F.
+Bridges, while finishing 2.0 games ahead of the second place Falls City Colts in the six–team league.
 The MINK League did not hold playoffs.
 After the season, the city of Humboldt held a championship celebration in the town square that lasted "most of the night."

 The Humboldt Infants continued play in the 1912 six–team MINK League.
 Humboldt finished the season with a 44–57 record.
-The Infants placed 4th under manager Ira Plank, finishing 18.0 games behind the 1st place Nebraska City Forresters in the Missouri-Illinois-Nebraska-Kansas League final standings.
+The Infants placed fourth under manager Ira Plank, finishing 18.0 games behind the first place Nebraska City Forresters in the Missouri-Illinois-Nebraska-Kansas League final standings.
 The issue of Nebraska Sunday laws affected baseball teams in the MINK League, as teams were not allowed to play Sunday games or practice.

 In 1913 the Missouri-Illinois-Nebraska-Kansas League began play as a four–team league and Humboldt folded during the season.
-On June 17, 1913 both the Falls City Colts and Humboldt Infants franchises folded.
+On June 17, 1913, both the Falls City Colts and Humboldt Infants franchises folded.
 As a result, the entire MINK League permanently folded.
-At the time, Humboldt was 12.0 games behind the 1st place Auburn Athletics.
-The Infants had a 12–20 final record and were in 4th place under manager Warren Cummings.
+At the time, Humboldt was 12.0 games behind the first place Auburn Athletics.
+The Infants had a 12–20 final record and were in fourth place under manager Warren Cummings.
 The Sunday laws were cited as a financial factor in causing the league to fold.

 Humboldt, Nebraska has not hosted another minor league team.